top of page

 Death: Upon the death of a spouse or partner, the ownership automatically transfers to the surviving spouse or partner.
 As a result, probate will be avoided.

-• Held in the Name of the Trust by Trustees
+Titled in Name of Living Trust

-The trust owns the property by changing title on the house to be held in the house.
 The property can be taken in and out of the trust or even sold by the trustee(s) of the living trust.
 There are no limitations.
 However, the greatest benefit is that that upon the death of the settlor(s) probate will be avoided as the trust will designate who is the beneficiary.

 bottom of page